Last Updated on Dec 6, 2022 by Aradhana Gotur

 Why NSE stock series?

-The National Stock Exchange (NSE) is known to have recorded the highest volume traded on any exchange in India.
-The bourse not only allows trading in equities but a host of other capital market instruments such as preference shares, debentures, government securities, Indian Depository Receipts (IDR), close-ended mutual funds, and ETFs.
+The National Stock Exchange (NSE) is known to be the largest stock exchange in India based on the volume traded.
+The bourse not only allows trading in equities, but a host of other capital market instruments such as preference shares, debentures, government securities, Indian Depository Receipts (IDR), close-ended mutual funds, and ETFs.

-Since these investments are transacted in high volume on NSE, the bourse has established several series/categories for a stock under which you can trade.
-Likewise, NSE stock series: EQ, BE, BL, BT, GC, IL and IQ indicate whether you can invest in a stock or not.
-So, as an investor already trading or looking to invest in stocks listed on NSE, familiarizing yourself with these terminologies used on NSE would help you to get a better understanding of stock trading.
+Since these investments are transacted in high volume on NSE, the bourse has established several series/categories for stocks.
+NSE stock series – EQ, BE, BL, BT, GC, IL and IQ indicate whether you, as a retail investor, can invest in a stock or not.
+So, as an investor already trading or looking to invest in stocks listed on NSE, familiarising yourself with these terminologies used on NSE would help you to get a better understanding of stock trading.

 The National Stock Exchange (NSE) has categorised its scrips into 7 series.
 Here’s the NSE series list and what the categories mean.